5 Delicious Spots to Enjoy Manti in Yerevan (+ Tips!)

 Manti Style

-Anteb’s manti is cooked until golden-brown, then served soup-style in a bowl of chicken broth with a dollop of matsun and sumac on top.
-The individual mantis are relatively small, but what lacks in size is made up for in flavor.
+Anteb’s manti is cooked until golden brown, then served soup-style in a bowl of chicken broth with a dollop of matsun and sumac on top.
+The individual mantis is relatively small, but what lacks in size is made up for in flavor.

 Address: 30 Yeznik Koghbatsi St, Yerevan